dependabot/dependabot-core/pub/README.md

       //  * Avoid changes to other dependencies when possible.
       //
       // This can involve breaking version changes for transitive dependencies.
-      // But breaking changes for direct-dependencies is only possible if the
+      // But a breaking change for a direct-dependency is only possible if allowed by
-      // manifest allows this.
+      // the manifest.
       "compatible": [
         {
            "name":            "<package-name>",